 We have difficulty recognizing, understanding, or crediting many forms of non-human intelligence because it is not verbal, logical, or mathematical.
 And yet, these kinds of examples can be found wherever there is life.
-Some examples are eels that migrate across entire oceans in order to procreate, mature salmon that, after spending many years in the ocean, find the same stream or river where they were hatched, birds that migrate year after year towards the equator and then back towards the northern or southern latitudes where they spend the warmer and nutritionally abundant summer months, and ants and bees that work marvellously in harmony with each other for the sake of the colony to which they belong.
-There are some ant species that prevent other plants, besides the ones in which they live, from taking root in the surrounding soil, by regularly cutting the shoots of any other plants that happen to germinate.
+Some examples are eels that migrate across entire oceans in order to procreate, mature salmon that, after spending many years in the ocean, find the same stream or river where they were hatched, birds that migrate year after year towards the equator and then back towards the northern or southern latitudes where they spend the warmer and nutritionally abundant summer months, and ants and bees that work harmoniously with each other for the sake of the survival of the colony to which they belong.
+There are some ant species that prevent plants other than the ones in which they live from taking root in the surrounding soil, by regularly cutting the shoots of any other plants that happen to germinate.

-The same belittling, denigrating, or indifferent attitude towards other living creatures which is common today is similar to the European explorers’ supercilious attitudes towards the cultures of the less technologically advanced peoples whom they encountered in the foreign lands which they visited on their voyages of exploration and, later, conquest, exploitation, and expropriation.
-Because, in their eyes, these “primitive” peoples wore fewer clothes, worshipped Nature or strange gods, performed superstitious rituals to placate spirits or for other reasons, and lived, according to their judgment, less “civilized” lives, they overlooked and placed no value on their many accomplishments, as well as the integrity and adaptive intelligence of their culture to their particular environment.
+The same belittling, denigrating, or indifferent attitude towards other living creatures that is common today is similar to the European explorers’ supercilious attitudes towards the cultures of the less technologically advanced peoples whom they encountered in the foreign lands that they visited on their voyages of exploration and, later, conquest, exploitation, and expropriation.
+Because, in their eyes, these “primitive” peoples wore fewer clothes, worshipped Nature or strange gods, performed superstitious rituals to placate spirits or for other reasons, and lived, according to their judgment, less “civilized” lives, they overlooked and did not value their many accomplishments, as well as the integrity and adaptive intelligence of their culture to their particular environment.